What the Sales Playbook Is. What Is Not

 Playbook is behaviour in execution and not a piece of paper.

-It’s a set of rules about the whole go-to-market strategy and how the revenue engine must work.
+It’s not just a codified process.
+It’s a set of rules about the whole go-to-market strategy and how the revenue teams must work together.

 “You know why playing a game is fun?
 Because it has rules, and you have a way to win.
 Picture a bunch of people showing up at some athletic field with random equipment and no rules.
 People are going to get hurt.
 You don’t know what you are playing for, you don’t know how to win, you don’t know how to score, and you don’t know what the objectives are.”